snitkdan/consistent-hashing-lab/README.md

 * Throughput is how much stuff can be processed in a given amount of time.

 ## Motivation
 Why does this matter?
 Load balancing is important in distributed systems.
 When we talk about load balancing, we usually talk about balancing some load in terms of storage or computational workload.
 What if we didn't do any load balancing?
 Imagine if you have 30 server and your application only runs and serves on a single server.
 You'd have 29 idle machines that are just sitting there, which isn't great in terms of resource utilization.
 Then if the workload was larger than a single server could handle, the application may just flop.
 The latency and throughput would be miserable and you might lose customers or their confidence in you drops and they go with some competitor.
-A way to fix this would be distribute the work somehow, i.e. to shard or partition the work such that the workload isn't too great on any given server.
+A way to fix this would be to distribute the work somehow, i.e. to shard or partition the work such that the workload isn't too great on any given server.

 A load is like a strain on the system, so load balancing is a way to balance this strain so that the system isn't overwhelmed.
 There's many types of loads we can balance, like memory, compute, or network load.
 In a memory-constrained environment, we might want to partition the data so that it's stored in different places.
 In a compute-constrained environment, we might want to distribute the jobs to servers evenly.
 In a network-constrained environment, we might want to balance according to the bandwidth available to a given server.